New Career Options For Physicians

 The decline is the relationships between doctors and patients saddens many physicians and may cause worse outcomes for patients as well.
 Clinicians are losing the soul-deep feeling of why they chose medicine in the first place and have begun to question if they’ve wasted their time – and a lot of money – to become the healthcare professional they are.

-How Burnout Contributes to Re-Emerging Career Options for Physicians, PAs, and NPs
+How Burnout Contributes to Re-Emerging Career Options for Clinicians

 The AMA defines burnout as “a stress reaction marked by depersonalization, emotional exhaustion, a feeling of decreased personal achievement and a lack of empathy for patients.”